 There are, of course, other methods you can use to effectively weld stainless steel.
 ARC welders, for instance, are a popular option for this task.
 You might also consider stick welding stainless steel.
 However, we won’t be discussing those methods in any detail in this article.

 TIG welding stainless steel is probably the most common method used for welding with this durable alloy, though also the most difficult.
-If you already have a TIG welder, perhaps one of our recommendations for the best TIG welders, then you will obviously go with this process.
+If you already have a TIG welder, perhaps one of our recommendations for the best TIG welders or the top choices under $1000, then you will obviously go with this process.
 TIG welding (AKA Gas Tungsten Arc Welding) is a great option for stainless steel projects because of the relatively low heat required, making it the best solution for welding thin base metals.

 Remember, stainless steel retains heat very efficiently, which makes the welding process a bit of a challenge.
 To avoid a brittle or warped weld, be mindful of controlling the amount of heat you use.
 To do so, it’s important to select the proper stainless steel welding rod.
 The thicker the filler metal, the more heat required for melting.
 You should ensure that you use a filler metal thinner in diameter than your base metal.
 As for the specifics, you should use roughly one amp of current per thousandth of an inch of base metal thickness.